Leighton-Regayre/article_code_constraint_aerosol_ERF/README.md

 All code here is written in python, with the exception of statistical emulation code, which is in R.

 The pertrubed parameter design table is labelled:
 *ppe_dataframe.csv*
 The values in this file are used by UKESM1 suite u-bs714 and others to produce the PPE members.

-Model and observation data were processed to create regional mean values for analysis using:
+Model and observation MODIS data were processed to create regional mean values for analysis using:

-XXX
+*regional_mean_MODIS_observation_data_github.py*
+This file exemplifies our method, using MODIS constraint variables.
+Other state variables were calculated in an identical manner.
+Regional means for each PPE member were calculated using:
+*regional_mean_model_github.py*

 A map showing transects was created using: